-Application Note: The intent of this requirement is to specify the keyed-hash message authentication function used for key establishment purposes for the various cryptographic protocols used by the application (e.g., trusted channel).
+The intent of this requirement is to specify the keyed-hash message authentication function used for key establishment purposes for the various cryptographic protocols used by the application (e.g., trusted channel).
 The hash selection must support the message digest size selection.
-The hash selection should be consistent with the overall strength of the algorithm used for FCS_COP.1(1).
-HMAC-SHA256 is required in order to comply with the required cipher suites in FCS_TLSC_EXT.1.
+The hash selection should be consistent with the overall strength of the algorithm used for FCS COP.1(1).